Terraria

 ⚖️ Pros & Cons Analysis

-• ❌ The Bad: The steep learning curve and complex UI can be overwhelming for casual players during the first few hours.
+• ❌ The Bad: The initial learning curve is exceptionally steep, which can be overwhelming for casual players without external guides.

 🛠️ Room for Improvement